jerryneedell/m0_temperature_logger/README.md

 This example was based on an example of writing to the FS provided by Don Blalr. https://github.com/edgecollective/circuitpython-flash-logger

-Thanks to https://github.com/sigafoos for writing th guide and for adding the error handling.
+Thanks to https://github.com/sigafoos for writing a guide and for adding the error handling.
+Mush of this readme was taken from the guide.

 Note: make sure you have CircuitPython 2.0.0 or above on your device!